Appeal a school admission decision

 If you are unable to submit your appeal online, please contact Customer Services Centre on 0300 500 80 80 for a printed appeal form.

 Things to remember when completing your appeal form:

-- If you move house during the appeal process remember to let both the Education Appeals Team and the Admissions Team know.
-You can let both teams know your new address by calling 0300 500 80 80
+- If you move home during the appeal process remember to let both the Education Appeals Team and the Admissions Team know.
+You can let both teams know your new address by calling 0300 500 80 80.

-- The appeal is for a place at the school you want a place at, so put that school name on the form
+- The appeal is for a place at the school you want a place at, so please make sure you name the correct school in your application.

-- The ‘Reasons for appeal’ section of the form is where you tell the appeal panel why you want a place for your child at the school.
+- There is space on the form for you tell the appeal panel why you want a place for your child at the school.
 You should include anything you think the appeal panel should know about.
-You can also add in supporting information if you have any, for example a doctor’s letter
+You can also add in supporting information if you have any, for example a doctor’s letter.

 Appeal for more than one school

 You may want to appeal for more than one school.
 You will get a different appeal hearing for each appeal which may be on different days sometimes a few weeks apart.
-You will also need to fill in a separate appeal form for each school.
+You will also need to complete a separate appeal form for each school.

-For appeals for your child to start primary / infant school for the first time (Reception), move up to from an infant to a junior school (Year 3) or start secondary school for the first time (Year 7) in September 2019, you should return your appeal form by:
+For appeals for your child to start primary / infant school for the first time (Reception), move up from an infant to a junior school (Year 3) or start secondary school for the first time (Year 7) in September 2023, you should return your appeal form by:

 Appeals received after these dates will be heard by the same deadlines if possible, if not they will be heard within 30 school days.